isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 be found at Singapore’s Carbon Markets Cooperation <a href="https://www.carbonmarkets-cooperation.gov.sg/" class="Hyperlink SCXW29903298 BCX0" rel="noreferrer noopener" target="_blank"><u>website</u></a>.</p>
 <p><strong>Transition Framework</strong>
 </p>
-<p>The government has introduced a transition framework to provide support
+<p>The transition framework provides support for emissions-intensive trade-exposed
-for emissions-intensive trade-exposed (EITE) companies as they work to reduce emissions and invest in cleaner technologies, while managing the near-term impact on business competitiveness.
+(EITE) companies as they work to reduce emissions and invest in cleaner technologies, while managing the near-term impact on business competitiveness.
 The framework will also help to mitigate the risk of carbon leakage.</p>
 <p>The amount of allowances awarded to each facility is determined based
 on its performance on internationally-recognised efficiency benchmarks where available, and the facility’s decarbonisation plans.
 These transitory